bketelsen/storyblog/content/posts/win-the-dev-box.md

 Recently [Docker announced](https://docs.docker.com/docker-for-windows/wsl-tech-preview/) a version of Docker Desktop that works very nicely with both the Windows and WSL sides of your development.
 Impressive reading in that link if you're interested in the technical details.
 Follow the directions in that link to install and enable WSL2-friendly Docker Desktop.

 ![Docker from Both Sides](/images/docker-two-sides.png)

+### Integrations

+If you're in the terminal in a directory you want to edit, you can type `code .`, which will open Visual Studio Code on the Windows side (!! right?? !!) and install the "Remote WSL" extension for you.
+Crazy awesome stuff.

 ## References and Further Information